miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for edit user password modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for edit user phone number modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for edit user email modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for log out modal.

 ## Backend Changes